Daniel-Hardie/summer-of-tech/snotbot/AWS Identity and Access Management.md

 Prerequisites:

 - You are logged in to the AWS Console with an account which has sysadmin privileges.
 If not and you are unsure how to do this, please follow through [Getting started with AWS](https://github.com/Daniel-Hardie/summer-of-tech/blob/main/snotbot/Getting%20started%20with%20AWS.md) to set yourself up
 - You finished the [SQS tutorial](https://github.com/Daniel-Hardie/summer-of-tech/blob/main/snotbot/Amazon%20Simple%20Queue%20Service.md).
-If you have not done this, just follow along the descriptions and screenshots as it applies to anything else the same way.
+If you have not done this, don't worry.
+Just follow along the steps and screenshots as it is the same process to change permissions for anything else within AWS.

 To begin, search for IAM in the search box in the top navigation bar and select the first result.
 From here, click on the "Policies" section and the "Create Policy" button.